SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 As we will see with the Commander2 chapter, toolbars can be automatically created out of commands.

-We could have added the toolbar in a similar way than the `filmList` as part of the `ImdbFilmListPresenter` because the toolbar is also a presenter (similar to the table presenter or other predefined presenters).
+We could have added the toolbar in a similar way than the `filmList` (e.g. using an instance variable) as part of the `ImdbFilmListPresenter` because the toolbar is also a presenter (similar to the table presenter or other predefined presenters).
 But doing this way is less modular.
 Note also that the toolbar we created could be factored in a separate class to increase reuse too.

 ![Film list presenter.](figures/FilmList-02-initalizeWindows.png width=60&label=FilmListPresenter2)